Call for Applications for the 18th Program in Intensive Care Medicine 2018-2019

 The trainee is expected to study the complete PACT (Patient-centred Acute Care Training) modules during the two-year training.
 PACT is a product of the European Society of Intensive Care Medicine (ESICM), which is an on-line, modular curriculum for Intensive Care Medicine (www.esicm.org) and now integrated with CoBaTrICE and EDIC.

 The applicants must pass EDIC I to be able to enter the SSAI Training Program in Intensive Care Medicine.

-Those who plan to take EDIC 1 in Milano in October 2016 can apply to the program by 1st of September 2016, but will be put on a waiting list until results of the EDIC 1 exam arrive (around 1st of Nov).
+Those who plan to take EDIC 1 in Vienna in September 2017 can apply to the program by 1st of September 2017, but will be put on a waiting list until results of the EDIC 1 exam arrive (around 1st of Nov).

 The trainee must acquire the EDIC part two (EDIC II) to be able to apply for the SSAI-IC Diploma at the end of their two-year training.

 SSAI Diploma in Intensive Care Medicine